psf/pyperf/doc/api.rst

       Add a :class:`Benchmark` object.

-      A suite cannot contain two benchmarks with the same name, because the name is used as an unique key: see the :meth:`get_benchmark` method.
+      A suite cannot contain two benchmarks with the same name, because the name is used as a unique key: see the :meth:`get_benchmark` method.

    .. method:: add_runs(bench: Benchmark or BenchmarkSuite)